arodriguezbonmati/Practica-TPRA/README.md

-# Practica-mejorada
+# Improving ecommerce platform.
 Improved the first project which consisted on creating an ecommerce platform with Java.

-HOW TO USE:
+# HOW TO USE:

 1)When you run the project you are required a username and a password to enter the shop.
 Username=qwerty Password=qwerty1234.